-Log file and Cumulus support location.
-Excluded from snapshots to allow post-rollback analysis.
+The log file and Cumulus support location.
+These directories are excluded from snapshots to allow post-rollback analysis.

 Third-party software is installed typically in

 This directory is used when installing locally built software.
-Exclude this directory to avoid re-installing these software after rollbacks.
+Exclude this directory to avoid re-installing this software after rollbacks.

 Exclude this directory to avoid loss of mail after a rollback.

 This is the default directory for libvirt VM images.
-Exclude from the snapshot.
-Additionally disable Copy-On-Write (COW) for this subvolume as COW and VM image I/O access patterns are not compatible.
+Exclude this directory from the snapshot.
+Additionally, disable Copy-On-Write (COW) for this subvolume as COW and VM image I/O access patterns are not compatible.

 The GRUB kernel modules must stay in sync with the GRUB kernel installed in the master boot record or UEFI system partition.